wilmkr/potato-orm/README.md

 $user->save();
 ```

-- Delete a record from the database table.
+- Delete a record from the table.
 For example delete the third record in the users table:

 ```
 $user = User::destroy(3);